Impact

 • Stock compensation: 50%, disclose individual compensation [by FY2030]

-• Improve capital profitability indicators and PBR
+• Deepen growth strategies and improve capital profitability indicators and PBR

-• Increase the stock compensation ratio
+• Increase the proportion of performance-linked compensation (stock compensation)